caseyct69/Equalizer-APO-and-Easy-Effects-Preset-for-Dell-G15-5520/README.md

 # Equalizer-APO-and-Easy-Effects-Preset-for-Dell-G15-5520
-My attempt at making the Dell G15 5520 speakers sound more natural via tuning.
+### My attempt at making the Dell G15 5520 speakers sound more natural via tuning.
 Made for people who like clarity and detail in their music.
 Feel free to try this out on any other Dell G series laptop.

+## Equalizer

 This is a 31-band parametric equalizer.

 Slightly boosted sub at 20-25hz